joelbonnie/HealthStatLog/README.md

 ### User Stories

 - As a user, I want to be able to log my daily health statistics.
+- As a user, I want to be able to delete a previous log by inputting date.
 - As a user, I want to be able to input current height and calculate BMI.
 - As a user, I want to be able to input current height and calculate BMI class.
 - As a user, I want to be able to check how the amount of water I drank has varied over the past 7 days.